nrohani/SARS-CoV-2/README.md

 # A bioinformatic analysis on the application of RNAi in SARS-CoV-2

-Herein, we conducted four independent analysis on RNA interference (RNAi)-based therapy with computational and bioinformatic methods in order to target the evolutionary conserved regions in SARS-CoV-2 genome resulting to down-regulation or silencing its RNA. miRNAs are denoted to be play role in the resistance of some species to viral infections.
-A comprehensive analysis on the miRNAs available in the body of human, as wells as the miRNAs in bats and other species were done to find efficient candidates with low side effect in human body.
-Moreover, the evolutionary conserved regions in SARS-CoV-2 genome were considered for designing novel significant siRNA with high specificity.
-Multiple miRNAs and two siRNA were suggested as the possible efficient candidates with high affinity to SARS-CoV-2 genome and low side effects.
+Herein, we conducted four independent analyses on RNA interference (RNAi)-based therapy with computational and bioinformatic methods in order to target the evolutionarily conserved regions in SARS-CoV-2 genome, resulting in down-regulation or silencing its RNA. miRNAs are denoted to play a role in the resistance of some species to viral infections.
+A comprehensive analysis on the miRNAs available in the body of human, as wells as the miRNAs in bats and other species, were done to find efficient candidates with low side-effects in the human body.
+Moreover, the evolutionarily conserved regions in SARS-CoV-2 genome were considered for designing novel significant siRNA with high specificity.
+Multiple miRNAs and two siRNA were suggested as the possible efficient candidates with a high affinity to SARS-CoV-2 genome and low side effects.
 The suggested candidates are promising therapeutics for the experimental evaluations and may speed up the procedure of treatment design.
 The preprint version is available in

 ## Analysis schema

 ![Analysis schema](https://github.com/nrohani/SARS-CoV-2/blob/master/schema.jpg)

-In this research project we analysis for answer to these questions using computational approches:
+In this research project, we analysis for answering these questions using computational approaches:

 ### Analysis1: Can human miRNAs be helpful in the treatment of SARS-CoV-2?
 See results in Analysis1 folder.
-## Analysis2: Can bat miRNAs be helpful in the treatment of SARS-CoV-2?
+### Analysis2: Can bat miRNAs be helpful in the treatment of SARS-CoV-2?
 See results in Analysis2 folder.
 ### Analysis3: Can miRNAs of other species be helpful in the treatment of SARS-CoV-2?
 See results in Analysis3 folder.